 There are many examples of what you could execute, including:

 To run code from a button, you'll need to leverage button actions.
-When the action is defined, the piece of code included will be run as soon as the button is clicked.
+When the action is defined, the piece of code included will be run as soon as a user clicks the button.

-We have also written an article dedicated to showcasing common use cases for this feature, containing code examples.
+You can also check out this article dedicated to showcasing common use cases for this feature, including code examples.